NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Evaluation

 \head{Block-recurrent Attention Module} We replace the Block-recurrent attention module with a self-attention module to evaluate its benefits.
 As shown in \fig\ref{fig:ablation}, this module contributes the most to the high performance of \sysname.
 Compared to \sysname, ATE, RTE of the ablation study decreased by 52.4\%, and 94.7\%, respectively.
 But even without Block-recurrent attention module, it still outperforms predictions without magnetometers.
 The results validate the advantages of combining RNN with Transformer in neural inertial tracking.

-\head{Multi-loss Learning} To evaluate the multi-loss learning, we first replace it with a single loss function, \ie, position loss as used in RONIN.
-The performance degrades to a certain extent across the four evaluation metrics.
-We observe some counter-intuitive phenomena from the test results.
-Adding the loss function $\mathcal{L}_o$ to $\mathcal{L}_p$ resulted in a deterioration of the model's performance on ATE and RTE, despite an improvement in AYE from 35° to around 30°.
-This phenomenon is also observed with the loss combinations of $\mathcal{L}_o$ and $\mathcal{L}_v$ (without $\mathcal{L}_p$).
-One possible explanation for this observation is that including $\mathcal{L}_o$ in the loss function biases the model towards optimizing local orientation, which may affect the accurate estimation of global velocity.
-On the other hand, integrating $\mathcal{L}_p$ and $\mathcal{L}_v$ has a positive effect on improving the performance of \sysname.
-Overall, the usage of these three loss functions strikes a balance between velocity vectors, trajectory errors, and heading orientations, allowing the model to predict the robot's trajectory most accurately.
+\head{Multi-loss Learning} To evaluate the effectiveness of multi-loss learning, we first replace it with a single position loss, as used in RONIN.
+This leads to a noticeable performance drop across all four metrics.
+We observe some counterintuitive results: adding the orientation loss $\mathcal{L}_\mathbf{o}$ to the position loss $\mathcal{L}_\mathbf{p}$ improves heading accuracy (AYE decreases from 35° to 30°) but degrades ATE and RTE.
+A similar trend is seen when combining $\mathcal{L}_\mathbf{o}$ with velocity loss $\mathcal{L}_\mathbf{v}$ while excluding $\mathcal{L}_\mathbf{p}$.
+This suggests that emphasizing orientation loss may bias the model toward local rotation accuracy at the expense of global trajectory estimation.
+In contrast, combining $\mathcal{L}_\mathbf{p}$ and $\mathcal{L}_\mathbf{v}$ improves overall performance.
+The full multi-loss setting strikes a balance between velocity, trajectory, and orientation, leading to the most accurate trajectory predictions.